Hugh Glass: General Ashley's 1823 expedition

 In 1822, many men responded to an advertisement in the Missouri Gazette and Public Advertiser placed by General William Henry Ashley, which called for a corps of 100 men to "ascend the river Missouri" as part of a fur-trading venture.
-Many of them, who later earned reputations as famous mountain men, joined the enterprise, including James Beckwourth, David Jackson, William Sublette, Jim Bridger, Thomas Fitzpatrick, James Clyman and Jedediah Smith.
+Many of them, who later earned reputations as famous mountain men, joined the enterprise, including James Beckwourth, David Jackson, William Sublette, Jim Bridger, John S. Fitzgerald, James Clyman and Jedediah Smith.
 These men and others would later be known as "Ashley's Hundred".
 Glass, however, did not join Ashley's company until the next year, when he ascended the Missouri River with Ashley.
-In June 1823 they met up with many of the men that had joined in 1822, and were attacked by Arikara warriors.
+In June 1823, they met up with many of the men that had joined in 1822, and were attacked by Arikara warriors.
 Glass was apparently shot in the leg and the survivors retreated downstream and sent for help.

 Glass wrote a letter to the parents of John S. Gardner, killed on June 2, 1823: